Being Nice Review: Story, Cast, Rating & Final Verdict

 Story & Plot Summary: Being Nice

-Quick Plot Summary: Being Nice is a Romance, Drama film that explores the complexities of love and relationships with emotional depth and authenticity.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 2014, Being Nice is a Romance, Drama film directed by Andrew Blackburn, written by Andrew Blackburn.
+The narrative explores the complexities of love and relationships with emotional depth and authenticity.
+It provides a scannable look at the movie's central conflict involving Jessica Frank as Jen.

 Ending Explained: Being Nice

-The final moments of Being Nice reflect the filmmakers' creative choices, offering an ending that aligns with the film's tone and style.
+The final moments of Being Nice reflect the creative choices of the filmmakers and align with the tone of the narrative.

 Who Should Watch Being Nice?